hwang2006/High-Throughput-Computing-as-a-Service/README.md

 $wgDBpassword       = "**********";
 ...
 ```
-13. Edit the permission of some of the lampp server directory to be writable.
+13. Change the permission of some of the lampp server directory to be writable.
 ```
-ubuntu@ip-172-31-32-76:~$ sudo chmod 777 /opt/lampp/htdocs/htcwiki

 ubuntu@ip-172-31-32-76:~$ sudo chmod -R 777 /opt/lampp/htdocs/htcwiki/images

 ubuntu@ip-172-31-32-76:~$ sudo chmod -R 777 /opt/lampp/htdocs/htcwiki/cache